PatrickF1/fzf.fish/README.md

     fzf.fish
 </h1>

 A plugin that integrates [fzf](https://github.com/junegunn/fzf) into your [fish](http://fishshell.com) workflow.
-Comes with handy functions&mdash;each with its own mnemonic keybinding&mdash;that use fzf to
+Comes with handy functions&mdash;each with its own mnemonic key binding&mdash;that use fzf to

 > Search for a **file or folder** in the current directory - `Ctrl+f` (f for file)